Health and recreation

 7. Health and recreation

-Budapest is not called the „city of baths” by accident.
+Budapest earned the nickname “the city of baths” for a reason.
 There are nearly 100 medicinal springs all over, or rather under, the area; Hungarians are great believers in the positive powers of thermal bathing indeed.
+Learn more about health and recreation in Budapest.

-The first baths are dated from the Roman times (2nd century), but the real bathing culture was developed during the period of the Turkish occupation in the 16th-17th century.
+The Roman times (2nd century) saw the establishment of the first baths, but it was during the period of Turkish occupation in the 16th-17th century that the true bathing culture developed.
 The four remaining Turkish baths (Császár, Király, Rác and Rudas) are real masterpieces of the Ottoman architecture, with wonderful octagonal pools, cupolas and colored glass windows – adding a bit of Oriental atmosphere to the city.

 Széchenyi bath